kudujs/kudu/README.md

   ajaxTracker: // provides a means of registering ajax calls in the controller.
 Ajax
                // calls tracked this way will automatically abort when the view is
                // removed. ajaxTracker also provides a way to listen to ajax lifecycle
-               //  events such as ajax.start / ajax.stop etc.
+               //  events such as ajax.start / ajax.stop etc. See below

 routeParams:   // all URL parameters (including segment parameters and query parameters)
                // are passed to the controller through the routeParams object.